ChrisTheCyberCoder/SEI-Project-1/README.md

 ## Winning

-Like the original pacman, the game goes on forever until the player eventually runs out of lives by being captured by the simpson villains.
+Like the original Pac-man, the game goes on forever until the player eventually runs out of lives by being captured by the simpson villains.
 To progress from each level to level, a player must collect all the pink donuts of the level they are currently at.
 They will then progress to the next level.
 Each Level starts with the villains located in their lair, and homer in the starting position in the grid.
 As the player progresses from level to level the villains get faster.
 A player has two lives, a player cannot regain them.
 The score is located at the top left of the screen.
 The highest score is the highest score a player is able to obtain out of all the games he/she has played.

 ## Movement